sergiocollado/potpourri/Notes_on_Linux/Notes_on_linux_kernel_modules.md

 A device driver is a code, that contrals a given tye of device in the compuer.

 A device driver has three sides
-- one side talks to the kernen
+- one side talks to the kernel
 - one side talks to the hardware
 - one side talks to the user.